Fig 1. The long-eared bat has large, elaborate pinnae that play a crucial role in its sonar system.

 The outer ear is the part of the vertebrate ear that is external to the eardrum (tympanum).
 It consists of the pinna (where present) – the part that sticks out from the side of the head – and a short tube known as the ear canal or external auditory meatus.
 At the end of the ear canal is the eardrum and on the other side of this lies the middle ear.

 The ear canal, also known as the auditory canal or external auditory meatus, is the tube leading from the outer ear to the eardrum.
-In humans, the ear canal is about 2.5 centimeters (1 inch) long.
+In humans, the ear canal is about 2.5 cm (1 in) long.

 Credit: The Cleveland Clinic